icon-project/documentation/score/writing-score.md

 #### Cautions about VarDB, DictDB and ArrayDB

-The state should be stored in the persistent storage (state database), but simple variables which reside in memory are volatile and will be reset when the nodes is restarted.
-Thus users need to use the wrapping classes of the state database, VarDB, ListDB and DictDB, to store the state permanently.
-But you should use these classes in right way, otherwise you might face some unexpected results.
+The state should be stored in persistent storage (state database).
+Variables which reside in memory are volatile and will be reset when the nodes are restarted.
+Thus SCORE developers need to use the wrapping classes of the state database, VarDB, ArrayDB, and DictDB, to store the state permanently.
+Please be careful that you use these classes correctly, otherwise, you may have unexpected results.

 Example)
 ```python